armory/docs/content/en/docs/armory-admin/aws/aws-dr.md

 * Change the DNS CNAME if it is not already pointing to the passive Armory installation.
 * If the Armory that is not working is accessible, it should be deactivated

-## Restoration time
+##  Recovery Time Objective (RTO)

 Restoration time is dependent on the time it takes to restore the database, the Armory services, and the time it takes to update DNS.
-The following services will also take some time to restore since Redis needs time to warm up the cache:
+Most Armory services that fails should recover within a 10 minute timeframe.
+Clouddriver may take longer especially when at scale because it needs to reconnect to all configured cloud accounts.
+Note that services are limited to local resources, which are configured to be redundant (databases, nodes, etc.) or highly available.
+In addition to Clouddriver, the following services may also take additional time to restore since Redis needs time to warm up the cache:

-- Clouddriver
 - Orca
 - Igor
 - Echo
 - Fiat

+## Recovery Point Objective (RPO)

+This is the state to which Armory will recover the affected systems in case of a failure, such as database corruption.
+The current Armory RPO target is 24 hours maximum, tied to the last snapshot of the database.

 ## Other resources
 - [Kubernetes Multi-AZ deployments Using Pod Anti-Affinity](https://blog.verygoodsecurity.com/posts/kubernetes-multi-az-deployments-using-pod-anti-affinity/)